qgisau/qgis-au-website/index.md

 ## QGIS Australia's mission is to engage, support and grow the QGIS community throughout Australia.
 {: .intro-text}

-QGIS Australia started as a Google Group in 2012, with the goal of connecting the QGIS community across Australia.
+QGIS Australia <a href="https://groups.google.com/g/australian-qgis-user-group/c/KqidzAkCamw" target="_blank">started as a Google Group in 2012</a>, with the goal of connecting the QGIS community across Australia.
 The discussion list is still going strong, with hundreds of users posting questions, answers, and discussion on QGIS-related topics.
 We've run a few organised events over the years, and we're always looking for more we can do as a community.

 Whether you're a casual user, a professional, a student, or just curious, we're always looking to connect, so please join us!
 We're Australia-focused, but anyone is welcome to participate.
 We're an active, welcoming group, here to help each other learn, share, and grow in our QGIS skills.